-'she will fli lirrc dircctly, ~nd I drc~i1 11cr coming, for I'm afraid the poor lad who has just gone is her boy.
+'She will be here directly, and I dread her coming, for I'm afraid the poor lad who has just gone is her boy.
 I'd rather face a cannon than these brave women, with their hope and courage and great sorrow,' says the surgeon.